uazo/goma-client/doc/early-access-guide.md

    $ goma_auth info
    ```

-1. Plese make sure you are registered as a Goma user.
+   This also shows your account is registered as a Goma user or not.

-   TODO: write this.
-We do not have available backend now.
+   If not, please file an issue in crbug.com with `Infra>Goma` component.

 1. Please make sure you do not set `GOMA_*` environment by yourself.